 - Spray consistently.
 Spray about 6 to 8 inches from the surface in a sweeping, overlapping motion.
-In areas bordering driveways or other surfaces you don’t want to paint, you can pour some of the mixture into a small spray bottle for greater accuracy.
+In areas bordering driveways or other surfaces you don’t want to paint, pour some of the mixtures into a small spray bottle for greater accuracy.

 - Avoid striping.
 Spray in a random, orbital pattern.
 This will keep the paint from striping and give the lawn a more even, natural look.

 - Clean up immediately.
 Once you’re finished, immediately clean your sprayer until the water comes out clear.
-Also clean up any stained concrete or other surfaces before the paint can fully dry.
+Also, clean up any stained concrete or other surfaces quickly before the paint is fully dry.

 - Let it dry completely.
 Check the manufacturer’s recommended drying time.
-You’ll be able to get back out in your yard in as little as 30 minutes, or you may have to wait as much as 24 hours.
-The smell should also dissipate automatically, no need to take precautions as you would when painting indoors.
+You may be able to get back out in your yard in as little as 60 minutes, or you may have to wait as long as 24 hours for the lawn to dry in very humid conditions.
+The smell should also dissipate automatically, so there’s no need to take precautions as you would when painting indoors.

-Miller offers some more advice, saying that the products can fade over time and some fade less-attractively than others.
+Miller offers some more advice, saying that the products do fade and wear over time, and some fade is less-attractive than others.